mi3nts/BM3/README.md

 # BM3
-Library to organize, analyze, and visualize Biometric data
+Library to organize, analyze, and visualize biometric data